Revised: 4 Oct 2016 and several times in 2017, 2018, 2019 and 2022.

 2) Another sister who had married a man named Berchoff and who lived in Long Island New York, and

-3) A brother Len, whose picture, in his World War One uniform, was in grandma’s photo album.
+3) A brother Len, whose picture, in his World War One uniform, was in grandma’s photo collection.

 Of the others, or how many there were, nothing was known.
 I knew when Grandma was born because I have her glass christening mug, which is inscribed: